 The following policies and guidelines have been prepared for credentialed news media covering the Shooting, Hunting and Outdoor Trade ShowSM (SHOT Show®).

 Media representatives are reminded that the SHOT Show is a private trade show whose primary purpose is to provide a positive business environment for manufacturers, distributors, retailers and others in the shooting, hunting, outdoor and law enforcement industries.
 NSSF requires all media to conduct themselves in a professional manner and to ask permission before taking still photos or video.
-We understand that it may be necessary to obtain certain establishing shots of the show floor to complete an assignment but ask that you not shoot close-ups of any booths, persons or products without permission to do so.
+We understand that it may be necessary to obtain certain establishing shots of the show floor to complete an assignment but ask that you not shoot close-ups of any booths, persons or products without permission.
 NSSF requires all media to defer to those exhibitors who do not want to be interviewed or have their products photographed or videotaped.
 At its discretion, NSSF may provide an escort for video crews on the show floor.
-Unauthorized filming or photography, or unprofessional behavior, will result in the immediate revocation of media credentials and removal from the premises, and may jeopardize admission into future shows.
+Unauthorized photography, videotaping and sound recording, or unprofessional behavior, will result in the immediate revocation of media credentials and removal from the premises, and may jeopardize admission into future shows.

 Marketing, PR and Advertising Reps

 Representatives from public relations, marketing and advertising firms are not permitted to register as press.
 They must register as “Attendees” at www.shotshow.org and pay the required registration fee regardless of their affiliation with a media outlet.

 NSSF strongly encourages all media who want to cover SHOT Show to read the description of media badge types and their corresponding criteria in the Badge Type/Proof of Eligibility document.
 All press credentialing decisions are at the discretion of NSSF communications staff.

 There is NO ONSITE REGISTRATION for media.
 All media must pre-register for SHOT Show.